NathanDozen3/dynamic-toc/README.md

 ## Quick Usage

+### Automatic Injection
 - The TOC will be inserted into the post content automatically when enabled.
+- Enable per-post via the _Show Table of Contents on this page_ meta box on the post/page edit screen.
 - The plugin detects headings and builds a nested ordered list reflecting the document structure.
 - Assets (JS/CSS) are enqueued only when a TOC will be output.

+### Gutenberg Block
+- Use the **Dynamic Table of Contents** block in the block editor to insert a TOC.
+- Search for "toc" or "table of contents" in the block inserter.
+- The block displays a preview in the editor and renders the [dynamic_toc] shortcode on the frontend.

+### Shortcode
+- Manually insert `[dynamic_toc]` in post content or text widgets to place the TOC inline.
+- The shortcode respects the same per-page enable/disable settings as the automatic filter.

 ## Filters & Hooks